 Shiraishi Beach has always been a bit of an anomaly in Japan because you can swim year-round here.
 Many beaches

 have designated swimming seasons.
-No problems here.
-Until last year, we did have an official "umibiraki" opening of the sea
+No problems on Shiraishi.
+We did have an official "umibiraki" opening of the sea ceremony

 "Mushi Okuri" Festival (throwing bad insects off the